kubernetes/enhancements/keps/sig-node/3545-improved-multi-numa-alignment/README.md

 In 1.26 we are releasing this feature to Alpha.
 We propose the following management of TopologyManager policy options graduation:

-- `TopologyManagerPolicyAlphaOptions` is not enabled by default.
-Topology Manager alpha options (only one as of 1.26), are hidden by default and only when `TopologyManagerPolicyAlphaOptions` feature gate is enabled user is able to use alpha options.
-  `TopologyManagerPolicyAlphaOptions` will not exist if there are no options in alpha stage.

-- `TopologyManagerPolicyBetaOptions` is not enabled by default.
-Topology Manager beta options (none as of 1.26), are hidden by default and only when `TopologyManagerPolicyBetaOptions` feature gate is enabled user is able to use beta options.
-`TopologyManagerPolicyBetaOptions` will not exist if there are no options in beta stage (true for 1.26 release).

 - `TopologyManagerPolicyOptions` for enabling/disabling the entire feature.
 As this is an alpha feature, this feature gate would be disabled by default.
   Explicitly enabling `TopologyManagerPolicyOptions` feature gate provides us the ability to supply `TopologyManagerPolicyOptions` or `topology-manager-policy-options` flag in Kubelet.

+- `TopologyManagerPolicyAlphaOptions` is not enabled by default.
+Topology Manager alpha options (only one as of 1.26), are hidden by default and only when both the `TopologyManagerPolicyOptions` and the `TopologyManagerPolicyAlphaOptions` feature gates are enabled will the user be able to use alpha options.

+- `TopologyManagerPolicyBetaOptions` is not enabled by default.
+Topology Manager beta options (none as of 1.26), are hidden by default and only when both the `TopologyManagerPolicyOptions`and the `TopologyManagerPolicyBetaOptions` feature gates are enabled will the user be able to use beta options.

 When an option graduates, its visibility should be moved to be controlled by the corresponding feature-flag.
 The introduction of these feature gates gives us the ability to move the option to beta and later stable without implying that all available options are stable.
+This approach is similliar to graduation criteria for `CPUManagerPolicyOptions` introduced [here](https://github.com/kubernetes/enhancements/tree/master/keps/sig-node/2625-cpumanager-policies-thread-placement#graduation-criteria-of-options).

 The graduation Criteria of options is described below: